-1. Only the examination result is included in the programme information system.
+- 1. Only the examination result is included in the programme information system.
 If an examination consists of more than one test, the examiner saves the test results in his/her own administration.
-For these test results, no assessment, as referred to in paragraphs 4, 5, 7 and 8 of this article, is drawn up.
-The students will be informed of their results by the examiner, observing the students' privacy.

-- 2. If a study unit is assessed by more than one examiner, the responsible examiner makes sure that all of the examiners use the same standards for assessment. - 3.
+The students will be informed of their results by the examiner, observing the students' privacy. - 2.
+If a study unit is assessed by more than one examiner, the responsible examiner makes sure that all of the examiners use the same standards for assessment. - 3.
 If the assessment of a written examination results in a (not rounded) grade ≥ 5 and < 5.5, the student may request to have the work assessed by a second examiner.
-If, after consultation between the two examiners, the assessments still differ, the grade will be the average of the two assessments. - 4.
-Exam results of a study unit are expressed in half grades from 1.0 up to and including 5.0 and from 6.0 up to and including 10.0 in compliance with the provisions in article 4.1 paragraph 9 of the general section of the EER.
-These grades have the following meaning:
+If, after consultation between the two examiners, the assessments still differ, the grade will be the average of the two assessments.